mdn/content/files/en-us/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 ### Changing the main axis

-Thus far, we have looked at alignment behavior when the `flex-direction` has defaulted to `row` while working in a language written top to bottom, with a horizontal main axis and vertical cross axis.
+Thus far, we have looked at alignment behavior when the `flex-direction` defaults to `row` while working in a language written top to bottom, with a horizontal main axis and vertical cross axis.

 ![Three items, the first aligned to flex-start, second to center, third to flex-end.
 Aligning on the vertical axis.](align4.png)

-Keeping the same writing mode, when the `flex-direction` is changed to `column`, the `align-items` and `align-self` will align the items to the left and right instead of top and bottom; these properties are still aligning items along the cross axis, but the cross axis is now horizontal!
+Keeping the same writing mode, when the `flex-direction` is changed to `column`, the `align-items` and `align-self` properties will align the items to the left and right instead of top and bottom; these properties are still aligning items along the cross axis, but the cross axis is now horizontal!

 ![Three items, the first aligned to flex-start, second to center, third to flex-end.
 Aligning on the horizontal axis.](align5.png)